Muthuselvam-railsfactory/Shopify_admin/README.md

-This git hub we can used to know about how shopifyapi is working and through our ruby code how do access that?.
+This git hub we can use to know about how shopifyapi is working through our ruby code and how do access that?.